-Jon Parrish Peede, who has been nominated by President Donald J. Trump to be the next chairman of the National Endowment for the Humanities, will be the keynote speaker at the National Institute’s annual luncheon, which will be held on Tuesday, June 12, at the Cornell Club of New York.
+Jon Parrish Peede, who was recently confirmed by the U.S. Senate as chairman of the National Endowment for the Humanities, will be the keynote speaker at the National Institute’s annual luncheon, which will be held on Tuesday, June 12, at the Cornell Club of New York.

-Mr. Peede is currently senior deputy chairman and has been serving as the agency’s acting director since May 2017.
+Until his confirmation, Mr. Peede had been senior deputy chairman at the NEH and had served as the agency’s acting director since May 2017.
 His previous positions include publisher of the Virginia Quarterly Review at the University of Virginia, literature grants director at the National Endowment for the Arts, counselor to NEA Chairman Dana Gioia, director of the NEA Operation Homecoming: Writing the Wartime Experience program, director of the NEA Big Read program, director of communications at Millsaps College, founding editor of Millsaps Magazine, and editor at Mercer University Press.

 From 2007 to 2011, Mr. Peede oversaw the NEA’s funding of literary organizations and fellowships to creative writers and translators.
 For seven years, he led writing workshops for U.S. troops in Afghanistan, Bahrain, England, Italy, Kyrgyzstan, the Persian Gulf, and on domestic bases.